kadena-community/kadena.js/packages/apps/docs/src/docs/participate/tokens.md

 ---
-title: Invest in KDA
-subTitle: "Learn about Kadena cryptocurrency and economics"
+title: Kadena coins (KDA)
-id: invest
+id: tokens
-description: "Learn about Kadena KDA cryptocurrency, network economics, and the availability of KDA on exchanges."
+description: "Learn about Kadena tokens, economics, the availability of KDA on exchanges, and holding KDA in a wallet."
-menu: Invest
+menu: Participate
-label: Invest
+label: Tokens
 order: 1
-layout: landing page
+layout: full
 tags: [pact, typescript, account, transactions, utils]
 ---

-# Invest in the Kadena network
+# What are Kadena tokens and how are they used?

 The native Kadena token is listed on exchanges as KDA.
 KDA is a digital currency that is used to pay for the resources used to process transaction on the Kadena public blockchain.